Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Minimax rate of the excess risk of the empirical plug-in classifier

 \subsection{Case of diffusion models with unbounded drift functions}

-The study of the upper bound of the worst excess risk of $\widehat{g}$ in the case of an unknown diffusion coefficient has required strong assumptions on the coefficients $b_Y^*$ and $\sigma^*$, especially the fact that the drift functions $b_0^*$ and $b_1^*$ are bounded.
 In this section, our aim is to extend the result of Section~\ref{subsec:rate-plug-in} to the case of unbounded drift functions.
 To this end, we assume the diffusion coefficient to be known and $\sigma^* = 1$.
 Moreover, we need to establish an equivalence relation between the norms $\|.\|_{n, i}, ~ i \in \mathcal{Y}$ similar to the result of \textit{Proposition 4} in \cite{denis2024nonparametric}.
 We prove that the result of this proposition still holds for unbounded drift functions satisfying the following assumption.

 \begin{assumption} The functions $b_0^*$ and $b_1^*$ are unbounded, and there exists a constant $C^* > 1$ such that